tokay-lang/tokay-lang.github.io/content/getting-started.md

 # Hello $world

-As a first, well-known example, this is how the "Hello World"-program looks like in Tokay:
+As a first, well-known example, this is how the "Hello World"-program looks in Tokay:
 ```tokay
 print("Hello World")
 ```
-Indeed, this looks very familiar compared to other languages.
+Indeed, this is very familiar compared to other languages.
 But what about this version?
 ```tokay
 "Hello World" print($1)
 ```
-This will also print "Hello World", but here, the string "Hello World" is pushed as part of a sequence, and is then referenced by the print-function call.
-Values in a sequence, so called captures, are temporary variables that can be accessed and modified inside of a sequence.
+This will also print "Hello World", but here, the string "Hello World" is first pushed as part of a sequence, and then referenced by the print-function call.
+Values in a sequence, so called *captures*, are temporary variables that can be accessed and modified inside of a sequence.
 You'll learn more about them later.

 The above two programs can directly be run with an immediatelly presented result.
 With the next example, this is not the case.
 Note the single-quotes, rather than the double quotes used before.